Friday, July 7, 2023

 Copyright © Festival in LA

-Michel Hazanavicius’ wife and Oscar nominee actress Bérénice Bejo play Nadia and Natsumi, respectively.
+Michel Hazanavicius’ wife and Oscar-nominated actress Bérénice Bejo play Nadia and Natsumi, respectively.
 Michel confessed that working with his wife on many projects is easy because they know each other well.
 She keeps it professional; in the set, she knows he is the boss.
 He does not congratulate her on a good performance.
 He likes to give confidence to all of his actors.
-Their daughter Simone Hazanavicius and her friend round out the terrific cast.
+Their daughter, Simone Hazanavicius, and her friend round out the terrific cast.

-Michel Hazanavicius' next film is an animated feature set during a war, written by his parents’ friend, titled "The Most Precious Cargo."
-I can not wait to see what this incredibly inventive director will do in animation next.
+Michel Hazanavicius’ next film is an animated feature set during a war, written by his parents’ friend, titled “The Most Precious Cargo.”
+I cannot wait to see what this incredibly inventive director will do next in animation.

 “Final Cut” was selected as the opening piece of the 2022 Cannes Film Festival, where critics trashed the movie without mercy.
 According to Mr. Hazanavicius, brutal exposure to the international press was intentional.